What is evidential apologetics?

 Evidential apologists characteristically place a heavy emphasis on evidence from miracles, especially the bodily resurrection of Jesus Christ.
 Evidentialists will appeal to numerous lines of evidence to establish the historicity of the post-mortem appearances of the risen Jesus, as well as the discovery of His empty tomb.
 Additional emphasis is often placed on refuting naturalistic theories that attempt to explain away the evidence for the resurrection of Christ.
 Once the resurrection has been established, Jesus' (and His apostlesí) own understanding of this event then becomes the proper interpretive framework through which we understand its significance.
 Prior to His crucifixion, Jesus said that His forthcoming resurrection would validate His claims (Matthew 12:38-40, 16:1-4).
 The Apostle Paul declared that the resurrection of Christ was God's vindication of Christ's deity (Romans 1:3-4).
 In the book of Acts, the Apostle Peter claimed that Jesus' bodily resurrection was God's endorsement of Jesus' public ministry (Acts 2:23-32).
 When taken in this context, the bodily resurrection becomes the primary validation of Jesus' own radical claims about Himself and the vindication of Jesusí message of salvation.

-Reasonable Faith: Christian Truth and Apologetics, Third Edition by William Lane Craig and Logos Bible Software.
+Recommended Resources: Reasonable Faith: Christian Truth and Apologetics, Third Edition by William Lane Craig and Logos Bible Software.

 What is a Christian worldview?